pwnlandia/mhn/README.md

 Build a multi-snort and honeypot management sensor

-Each VM will need to run honeypot and snort within 1G of memory.
+Each VM will need to run honeypot servers and snort within 1G of memory.
-Server needs to run

 Snort tips for small memory footprint: http://www.instructables.com/id/Raspberry-Pi-Firewall-and-Intrusion-Detection-Syst/step13/SNORT/